CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.process58_v2.rst

 The unix:process58 test is used to check information found in the UNIX processes.
 It is equivalent to parsing the output of the ps command.

-The process58_object element is used to define the specific process(es) to be evaluated.
+The process58_object element is used by a process58_test to define the specific process(es) to be evaluated.
 A process58_object defines the command line used to start the process(es) and pid.